Best Cheap Health Insurance in Kentucky for 2026

 Gold plans pay for about 80% of your medical care.

-Gold is the highest metal tier available in Kentucky and usually covers the greatest share of your medical bills, which means you'll pay less when you go to the doctor.
-But the trade-off is that you'll pay a higher monthly rate.
+Gold is the highest metal tier available in Kentucky and usually covers the greatest share of your medical bills.
+This means you'll pay less when you go to the doctor, but the trade-off is that you'll pay a higher monthly rate.
 Gold plans can be worth it if you have high medical bills.

-The average deductible is $1,482, so you'll pay for about $1,500 of your medical care before your coverage starts.
+The average deductible for a Gold plan is $1,459, so you could pay an average of $1,459 toward your medical care before your coverage starts.

-But you won't pay more than an average of $7,623 each year in medical bills.
-Once you hit your out-of-pocket maximum, your plan pays for all of your covered medical bills.
+Gold plans in Kentucky have an average out-of-pocket maximum of $7,447.
+Once you hit your out-of-pocket maximum, your plan pays for all of your covered medical costs.

 Silver plans: Best for most people